 - post-secondary graduates, who are up to 30 years, or younger, at the start of the internship;

-- legally entitled to work in Canada (i.e. Canadian citizen, permanent Resident or person who has been granted refugee status); and,
+- legally entitled to work in Canada (ONLY candidates with Canadian citizen, Permanent Resident or person who has been granted refugee status); and,

 - self-assess as underemployed, meaning they are employed below their level of education, outside their field of study, or hold part-time employment.